Why Should I Use Training Resources in Project Management Software?

-These training resources are designed to help new users setup, update, view, and maintain projects, tasks, folders, and other key project aspects in the software.
-Training resources may also be created to help support new software upgrades and patches.
+These training resources are designed to help new users set up, update, view, and maintain projects, tasks, folders, and other key project aspects in the software.
+Training resources may also be created to support new software upgrades and patches.

 Proper training is critical to employee effectiveness and project success.
 Two key benefits of employee training are:

 For instance, project management software training allows you to help employees strengthen the skills they need to improve, and enables all team members to reach a higher level of skill, knowledge, and ability.
 Widespread and consistent training can help reduce any weak links within your team so some members no longer have to rely heavily on others for help with completing basic tasks.